erikologic/secret-party-online-3d-videochat/aws-cdk/README.md

 ## Destroy
 When your party is over, just run `npx cdk destroy`
-It will remove all the resources and stop you from putting more cents in the Bezos pockets!
+It will remove all the resources and stop you from putting more cents into Bezos pockets!